bitcart/bitcart-docs/deployment/hardware.md

 # Hardware Deployment

-Sometimes you might want to run BitcartCC on your own hardware.
+Sometimes you might want to run Bitcart on your own hardware.
 This is a bit more complicated than using a VPS.
 But in the end you will get way better security and control over your data.

-Note that no matter where you host BitcartCC, as your private keys are never required, your data is always safe, you can export and move the data to any server.
+Note that no matter where you host Bitcart, as your private keys are never required, your data is always safe, you can export and move the data to any server.
 So if you started on a VPS, you can use our [backups feature](../guides/backups.md) to create a backup of all your data and restore on your own hardware.

 ### Requirements

-Here are the requirements for running BitcartCC on your own hardware:
+Here are the requirements for running Bitcart on your own hardware:

 1. High-speed internet connection.
 The faster the better.
 This is to ensure the speed of invoice detection
 2. Any hardware ever.
 Yes, that's right!
 You can use your old PC or basically anything for that.
 Our minimal requirements are 1 GB RAM and around 10 GB disk.
 AMD64 hardware is the most tested one, but if needed, refer to our [raspberry pi guide](broken-reference)